Jennycocciardi/RIBBiTR_MicrohabitatFLIR_Project/README.md

 ### Information about folders and files within this repository:
 - *scripts*: folder containing all scripts mentioned below
+- *data*: folder containing data used and produced as part of this project
 - *outputs*: folder containing all figures and tables produced through analyses
 - *RIBBiTR_FLIR_Analysis.Rproj*: RStudio project file.
 This repository is structured as an RStudio Project.
 Opening the .Rproj file ensures that all scripts run with correct relative paths.